ChrisWoo0443/cs100-final-project/README.md

 LIST OF TASKS

-/task tasklist for viewing all the task lists
+Type /task tasklist for viewing all the task lists

 Type /tasklist select {#} to see tasks in a task list.

 ExampleTaskList:

-HighestPriorityTask | Due: Unknown
+1. HighestPriorityTask | Due: Unknown

-2ndHighestPriorityTask | Due 12/4/2024
+2. 2ndHighestPriorityTask | Due 12/4/2024

-3rdHighestPriorityTask | Due 13/4/2025
+3. 3rdHighestPriorityTask | Due 13/4/2025

 Type /task view {#} to see the specific details of a task.

 Type /task delete{#} to delete the selected task.

+Type /task {#}addlabel to add label to the selected task.

+Type /task {#} finish to mark task as done.

+Type /task {#}removelabel to delete labels for the selected task.

 The task ExampleTask has been deleted.

 -----------------------------------------

-Type /help task to view more command.
+Type /help task to view more commands

 Purpose: List of tasks people can view.